OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 where you should replace the URI with the one of the Web Project (.Web).

-You may also need to add the business entities types as "known types", as in this example:
+You may also need to add the business entity types as "known types", like in this example:

 ```
 KnownTypesHelper.AddKnownType(typeof(student));